The Kipeni Safe House

 Related contacts

-While the fitting out and final decorations are being completed, we will be reaching out to refresh our links with the local municipality to coordinate which families will come to live at the Kipeni Safe House, where they might work and where the children can go to school.
-We will also be working with ‘TaviDraugi.lv’, a large charity in Riga that is coordinating the amazing generosity of the Latvian people, and the Integration and Inclusion Agency, a group that has experience in coordinating Latvian support for immigrants to Latvia.
+We continue our contact with ‘TaviDraugi.lv’, a large charity in Riga that is coordinating the amazing generosity of the Latvian people, as well as with the Integration and Inclusion Agency, a group that has experience in coordinating Latvian support for immigrants to Latvia.